 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-The project advises the government on the reform of the justice sector.
-It supports the production of teaching manuals and organises training and training materials for the staff of the judicial structures.
-In the districts, civil cases are often resolved by so-called Huqooq offices.
-The project offers further education and mentoring for the staff of these offices, to give them the knowledge they need to make decisions in accordance with current laws.
-Thanks to regular interactions with other representatives of the judiciary and administration, cooperation between these and the Huqooq offices is gradually improving.
+The project advises the government on reforming the justice sector.
+It helps produce teaching materials, organises training courses and creates training materials for members of the justice system.
+In the communities, so-called Huquqq offices – state dispute resolution and legal advice centres – frequently resolve civil disputes.
+The project offers training and mentoring to staff members of these Huquq offices so that they can make decisions in accordance with the applicable law and with respect for women’s rights.
+Through regular meetings with other representatives of the judiciary and administration, their cooperation with the Huquq offices is improving.